 Chronic lymphocytic leukemia (CLL) patients may be hesitant to ask for a second opinion to help guide their care and treatment choices.
 Dr. Brian Koffman shares his advice for confronting fears and becoming a confident self-advocate.
+Need help speaking up?
+Download the Find Your Voice Resource Guide here.

 Dr. Brian Koffman is the cofounder, chief medical officer, and executive vice president of The CLL Society.